 Where is it based

-Our sessions start and finish at Appleton College/Bridgewater High School near Broomfields Leisure Centre on Tuesday Evenings, and from Victoria Park on Thursday Evenings.
+Sessions will start and finish at Appleton College/Bridgewater High School near Broomfields Leisure Centre on a Tuesday and at Victoria Park on a Thursday.
 We will work slowly with you, building up your confidence, endurance and strength in what we hope you find an enjoyable way.

 Who are Warrington Road Runners?